CloudCannon/pagefind/docs/content/docs/multilingual.md

 > Feel free to [open an issue](https://github.com/CloudCannon/pagefind/issues/new) if there's a language you would like better support for, or [contribute a translation](https://github.com/CloudCannon/pagefind/tree/main/pagefind_ui/translations) for Pagefind UI in your language.

+> Pagefind does not yet support segmenting words for languages without whitespace between words.
+These languages will only index well if whitespace exists between words, or each individual word is wrapped in an element such as a `<span>`.

 | Language          | UI Translations | Word Stemming |
 |-------------------|-----------------|---------------|
 | Afrikaans — `af`  | ✅               | ❌             |